MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/volume-license-serializer.md

 > [!NOTE]
 > - You can't use the VL Serializer for Office 2019 for Mac to activate a volume licensed version of Office 2016 for Mac.
-> - Volumed licensed versions of Office 2019 for Mac have version numbers of 16.17 or higher.
-Volumed licensed versions of Office 2016 for Mac have version numbers of 16.16 or lower, such as 16.16.2 or 16.15.
+> - Volume licensed versions of Office 2019 for Mac have version numbers of 16.17 or higher.
+Volume licensed versions of Office 2016 for Mac have version numbers of 16.16 or lower, such as 16.16.2 or 16.15.

 ## Additional information about the VL Serializer